Get insider access

 Differences Between Sizes And Variants

-Our unit was manufactured in March 2023; the label is here.
+Our unit was manufactured in March 2023; as shown on the label.

 Compared To Other TVs

-The LG C3 is an excellent OLED TV with exceptional picture quality and is an incremental improvement over its predecessor, the LG C2 OLED.
-It doesn't have the LG G3 OLED's MLA focusing layer, which allows the G3 to get extremely bright, so in theory, there's a big difference between the C3 and G3 this year.
-However, in actual usage, the difference in brightness between the two TVs isn't very noticeable and isn't worth the price difference for most people.
+The LG C3 is an excellent OLED TV and is an incremental improvement over its predecessor, the LG C2 OLED.
+It doesn't have the LG G3 OLED's MLA focusing layer, which allows the G3 to get extremely bright, so there's a big difference between the two TVs when it comes to peak brightness.
+Still, that alone isn't worth the price difference for most people.
 You could also save some money by going with the cheaper LG B3 OLED, which is dimmer overall, is limited to only two HDMI 2.1 bandwidth ports, but otherwise has the same feature set.
-When compared to OLEDs from other brands, the Sony A95K OLED, Samsung S95B OLED, and Samsung S95C OLED are all marginally better than the C3 when it comes to image quality, as QD-OLED panels are very colorful and can output very bright and saturated colors.
+When compared to OLEDs from other brands, the Sony A95K OLED, the Samsung S95B OLED, and the Samsung S95C OLED are all marginally better than the C3 when it comes to image quality, as QD-OLED panels are very colorful and can output very bright and saturated colors.

 If you're still shopping for the best TV for your needs, check out our recommendations for the best OLED TVs, the best 4k TVs, and the best TVs for watching movies.